Skip to Content

 3 businesswomen having a conversation

-“The standard definition of a bear market is when major U.S. stock indices, such as the S&P 500, drop by 20% or more from their peak,” says Marci McGregor, head of CIO Portfolio Strategy, Chief Investment Office, Merrill and Bank of America Private Bank.
-“By that criterion, there have been more than 21 bear markets in the S&P 500 since 1928,1 and they’ve tended to last an average of less than one year, compared with the multi-year span of a typical bull market.
+“A bear market is when major U.S. stock indices, like the S&P 500, drop by 20% or more from their peak,” explains Marci McGregor, head of Portfolio Strategy for the Chief Investment Office (CIO), Merrill and Bank of America Private Bank.
+“There have been more than 21 bear markets in the S&P 500 since 1928,1 and they usually last less than a year, compared to the multiyear span of a typical bull market,” she adds.

 BULLS AND BEARS By the numbers